 CLOUDFLAGS: The PNRP Cloud flags.
 This value MUST be 0 or 1.
+If the value is 0, it indicates that the Cloud name is public.
 If the value is 1, it indicates that the Cloud name is private.

 GROUPPEERNAME: The Secure Peer Name of the Group, as defined in [MS-PNRP] section 1.3.1.1.